On Tuesday night, the Australian Government handed down the 2022/23 Federal budget.

 In our full Federal Budget Report, we reflected on the fact that Australia remains a ‘lucky’ country in having a stable political environment, vast natural resources and low unemployment.
 The challenge for the Government will be capitalising on those advantages and being able to smooth short term issues while still ensuring long term prosperity.

-Will the energy and infrastructure initiatives provide an opportunity for longer term prosperity?
-We summarise two key themes that were announced last night:
+Will the strategic digital initiatives provide an opportunity for longer term prosperity?